SIT. STAY. PLAY!

 Tricks are tons of fun and a great way to bond with your dog!
-This class includes catching and shaping while covering fun activities like roll over, riding a skate board, wave and more.
+This class includes catching and shaping while covering fun activities like roll over, wave and more.
 Dogs and trainers of all levels are encouraged to attend.
 Seven-week, one-hour class

 Creating a Calm Dog